Part IX Petroleum Tax

 105

-Any person other than a common or contract carrier, failing to give notice or who has an import notice form that is incomplete or is traveling a different route or at a different time than indicated when the shipment was reported is in violation of this Rule and of sections 27-55-53 and 27-55-559, Mississippi Code of 1972.
-The entire amount of the state excise tax upon the gasoline and/or Special Fuel being transported shall be due and payable along with a penalty of twenty-five percent of such tax.
-Any agent of the Commission or MDOT Enforcement officer shall have the right to seize or impound the motor vehicle in which such gasoline and/or Special Fuel is being transported until the excise tax and penalty have been paid.
-In addition, the Commission may revoke the distributors permit to engage in business in this State.
+Any person other than a common or contract carrier, failing to give notice, carrying an incomplete Import Notice, or traveling a different route or at a different time than indicated when the shipment was reported is in violation of this rule and of Miss.
+Code Ann.
+Sections 27-55-53 and 27-55-559.
+The entire amount of the state excise tax upon the gasoline and/or Special Fuel being transported shall be due and payable along with a penalty of twenty-five percent (25%) of such tax.
+Any agent of the Department or The Mississippi Department of Transportation (MDOT) shall have the right to seize or impound the motor vehicle in which such gasoline and/or Special Fuel is being transported until the excise tax and penalty have been paid.
+In addition, the Department Page 2 of 3 may revoke the distributor's permit to engage in business in this state.

 106